-It is recommended that, if you are using a Custom DNS Server(s) for the VNET, you set that up before deploying an API Management service into it.
-Otherwise you need to update the API Management service each time you change the DNS Servers(s) by running the Apply Network Configuration Operation
+If you plan to use a Custom DNS Server(s) for the VNET, you should set it up before deploying an API Management service into it.
+Otherwise you need to update the API Management service each time you change the DNS Server(s) by running the Apply Network Configuration Operation

 - Ports required for API Management: Inbound and Outbound traffic into the Subnet in which API Management is deployed can be controlled using Network Security Group.
 If any of these ports are unavailable, API Management may not operate properly and may become inaccessible.
 Having one or more of these ports blocked is another common misconfiguration issue when using API Management with a VNET.